impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 Once we have our fake `rbenv-which` command ready, we run the command with the `RBENV_VERSION` env var set to `system`, and we verify that the `prefix` command successfully exited with `/` (i.e. the home directory) as its output.

-From looking at [the Github history](https://github.com/rbenv/rbenv/pull/919){:target="_blank" rel="noopener"}, it looks like this test was added as part of a bugfix where `rbenv prefix` didn't work when pulling the Ruby version from the machine's system version.
+From looking at [the Github history](https://github.com/rbenv/rbenv/pull/919){:target="_blank" rel="noopener" }, it looks like this test was added as part of a bugfix where `rbenv prefix` didn't work when pulling the Ruby version from the machine's system version.

 ### When no `system` version is installed